The aim of the WCCM School of Meditation is to advance the Community’s Mission:

 - Stage Two – Supporting the Daily Practice

 - Stage Three – Personal Experience and the Tradition – The Essential Teaching Weekend.
-A coordinator’s dynamic description of his experience “Teaching the ETW”
+A US coordinator’s dynamic description of his experience: “Teaching the ETW”

-- Stage Four – Seminars, Retreats, Workshops (See “Roots of Christian Mysticism”)
+- Stage Four – Seminars, Retreats, Workshops (example: “Roots of Christian Mysticism”)

 - Stage Five – The School Retreat – a week long intensive for experienced meditators